-Rule 6 - EY will not transfer personal data to external third parties outside Europe without ensuring adequate protection for the data.
+Rule 6 - EY will not transfer personal data to external third parties outside the United Kingdom without ensuring adequate protection for the data.

-In principle, international transfers of personal data to third parties outside Europe are not allowed without appropriate steps being taken by EY, such as contractual clauses, in order to protect the personal data that is being transferred.
+In principle, international transfers of personal data to third parties outside the UK are not allowed without appropriate steps being taken by EY, such as contractual clauses, in order to protect the personal data that is being transferred.